Hasnain-3764/Blood_Bank_Management_System/README.md

 ## 📌 Overview

-This project aims to facilitate efficient management of blood donations and requests.
+This project aims to facilitate the efficient management of blood donations and requests.
 It provides functionalities for users to register as donors or recipients, and for administrators to manage blood inventories and user requests.

 ## 🔧 Features